squinkylabs/SquinkyVCV/docs/sq.md

 The note editor is heavily focused around the keyboard interface, which allows the user to "type in" music very quickly.
 More conventional note-entry is available with the mouse.

 It can deal with tracks that are arbitrarily long and dense.
-User may edit the notes as the sequencer is playing.
+User may edit the notes as the sequencer is playing with no bad effects.

 There are some concessions to the current world - it has unlimited undo/redo, and clipboard support.

 There is no limit to how long the sequence can be, although initially it may not be obvious how to extend it.

+A two bar range may be looped.
+Of course you may edit the two bar range as it loops.

 ## More about undo/redo